sukruaydin/intel471/README.md

 # Case Study Assessment by Intel471

-In this repository, 2 assessments (UI&API) are performed
+In this repository, 2 assessments (UI&API) assigned by Intel471 are performed by following Cucumber BBD Framework.

 ## Instructions
 Test Scenarios are prepared by;